truenas/middleware/docs/userguide/freenas_cli.rst

 `tmux(1) <http://www.openbsd.org/cgi-bin/man.cgi?query=tmux>`_
 lists all of the key bindings and commands for interacting with :command:`tmux` windows and sessions.

-If you close Shell while :command:`tmux` is running, it will detach its session.
+If you close :ref:`Shell` while :command:`tmux` is running, it will detach its session.
 The next time you open Shell, run :command:`tmux attach` to return to the previous session.
-To leave the :command:`tmux` session entirely, type :command:`exit`; if you have multiple windows running, you will need to
+To leave the :command:`tmux` session entirely, type :command:`exit`.
+If you have multiple windows running, you will need to
 :command:`exit` out of each first.

+These resources provide more information about using :command:`tmux`:

+* `A tmux Crash Course <http://robots.thoughtbot.com/a-tmux-crash-course>`_

+* `TMUX - The Terminal Multiplexer <http://blog.hawkhost.com/2010/06/28/tmux-the-terminal-multiplexer/>`_

 .. _Dmidecode: